shlomif/my-software-engineer-list/README.md

 ## Software Metrics

-- ABC Software Metric
-- Balanced scorecard
+- [ABC Software Metric](https://en.wikipedia.org/wiki/ABC_Software_Metric) — an ABC score as a triplet of values that represent the size of a set of source code statements.
-- Bugs per line of code
+- Bugs per line of code — selfexplanatory
 - [Code coverage](https://en.wikipedia.org/wiki/Code_coverage) — The degree to how much source code of a program that is covered by automated tests.
 - [Cohesion](https://en.wikipedia.org/wiki/Cohesion_(computer_science)) — The degree to which the elements inside a module belong together.
-- Comment density
+- Comment density — a metric decided by either line count or character count in regards comments.
-- Connascent software components
-- Constructive Cost Model
+- [Connascence](https://en.wikipedia.org/wiki/Connascence) — a metric on the complexity caused by dependency relationships (similar to coupling, but it is not the same).
+- [Constructive Cost Model](https://en.wikipedia.org/wiki/COCOMO) — a procedural software cost estimation model.
 - [Coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) — The degree of interdependence between software modules; a measure of how closely connected two routines or modules are; the strength of the relationships between modules.
-- Cyclomatic complexity (McCabe's complexity)
+- [Cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) — a metric used to indicate the complexity of a program defined by the amounts of linearly independent paths through the program.
-- Defect density - defects found in a component
+- Defect density — defects found in a component
-- Defect potential - expected number of defects in a particular component
+- Defect potential — expected number of defects in a particular component
-- Defect removal rate
-- DSQI (design structure quality index)
+- [Defect removal rate](https://swtestingconcepts.wordpress.com/test-metrics/defect-removal-efficiency/) —  a measure of a development teams ability to remove defects prior to release.
+- [DSQI (design structure quality index)](https://en.wikipedia.org/wiki/DSQI) —  a metric to indicate a computer program's design structure and the efficiency of its modules (a value from 0 to 1).
-- Function Points and Automated Function Points, an Object Management Group standard[2]
+- [Function Points and Automated Function Points](https://en.wikipedia.org/wiki/Function_point) — a metric to express the amount of business functionality an information system provides to a user.
-- Halstead Complexity
-- Instruction path length
-- Maintainability index
+- [Halstead Complexity]() — metrics to identify measurable properties of software, and the relations between them.
+- [Instruction path length](https://en.wikipedia.org/wiki/Instruction_path_length) — the number of machine code instructions required to execute a section of a computer program.
+- [Maintainability index](https://en.wikipedia.org/wiki/Maintainability#Software_engineering) —  a measure of the ease with which a product can be maintained.
-- Number of lines of code
+- [Number of lines of code](https://en.wikipedia.org/wiki/Source_lines_of_code) —  a metric to measure the size of a computer program.
-- Program execution time
+- [Program execution time](https://en.wikipedia.org/wiki/Runtime_(program_lifecycle_phase)) — a measure of time when the CPU is executing the machine code for a given instruction/method/program.
-- Program load time
+- [Program load time](https://en.wikipedia.org/wiki/Loader_(computing)) — a measure of the time it takes to load a program.
-- Program size (binary)
-- Weighted Micro Function Points
-- CISQ automated quality characteristics measures
+- [Program size (binary)](https://en.wikipedia.org/wiki/Binary_file) — the size of a program in bytes.
+- [Weighted Micro Function Points](https://en.wikipedia.org/wiki/Weighted_Micro_Function_Points) — a successor to the maintainability index, cyclomatic complexity, function points, Halstead complexity and the Constructive Cost Model.
+It is a metric that measures the overall code complexity and volume metrics in a given system.
+- [CISQ automated quality characteristics](https://content.castsoftware.com/cisq-specification-for-automated-quality-characteristic-measures) — automated measurement of four Software Quality Characteristics.
+Reliability, Performance Efficiency, Security, and Maintainability.

+## Software Quality Characteristics

 ## API Design